Coul33t/sentence_autogen/README.md

 Creates sentences by using Markov chains.

-Needs a text (.txt) file with sentences (one line per sentence) named " data.txt ", and that's it.
+Needs a text (.txt) file with sentences (one line per sentence) provided in the arguments (either " -f " or " --file ").